 Professor Bari’s talk took a more philosophical take on the challenges caused by the increasing prevalence of marketisation within universities.
 She cited Derrida, Foucault, Rousseau, and others in her opening words, claiming that ‘the imagination [is] our greatest weapon against the marketisation of HE and its metrics – it is immeasurable, unquantifiable.’
 She discussed many potential paths to take to combat marketisation, but ultimately concluded that ‘the most radical thing we can do at the moment is teach optimism.’

 It is with Professor Bari’s call to teach optimism that I want to finish this blog.
 If you are a student or a staff member working to decolonise the University or on any other anti-racism project (or if you have only recently become involved in the struggle, due to the BLM movement, George Floyd, or Breonna Taylor), be optimistic that every positive action you take and every discussion you have about these issues helps to contribute towards a solution.

 Tip #5: If you are a student who wants to contribute further, apply to run an anti-racism project here, and a gender safety project here.
 The deadline to apply for these projects is 5pm on October 25th 2020.

 For more on the legacy of the ‘Radical Pedagogies’ project, click here to see the second Radical Pedagogies event run in collaboration with the Stephen Lawrence Research Centre at the De Montfort University in 2019.

-If you would be interested in being part of this project or want to talk through your idea for the anti-racism project fund, please email us at email@example.com.
+If you would be interested in being part of this project or want to talk through your idea for the anti-racism project and gender safety funds, please email us at firstname.lastname@example.org.

 The University of Exeter’s Education Incubator scheme.
 Promoting pedagogic innovation and collaboration with an aim to enhance learning across the University and beyond.